exonum/exonum-doc/src/architecture/transactions.md

 transactions for a block proposal and certain conditions are met, which imply that the proposal is going to be accepted in the near future.
 The results of execution are reflected in `Precommit` consensus messages and are agreed upon within the consensus algorithm.
-This allows ensuring that transactions are executed in the same way on all nodes.
+This ensures that transactions are executed in the same way on all nodes.

 ### 6. Commitment

-When a certain block proposal and the result of its execution gather sufficient approval among validators, a block with the transaction is committed to the blockchain.
+When a certain block proposal and the result of its execution gather sufficient approvals among validators, the block with the transaction is committed to the blockchain.
 All transactions from the committed block are sequentially applied to the persistent blockchain state by invoking their `execute` method in the same order the transactions appear in the block.